 Cherry wood imparts a beautiful deep red color on the meat it cooks.
 It’s this unusual quality that has led us to use it on our favorite double-smoked spiral ham time after time.

-It is an ideal type of wood that suits pork products.
-The smoke produced is not too strong, but it is mild, giving a sweet flavor to the ham.
-Maple can be very good in poultry as it is in ham and still works well.
+Mapke is an ideal type of wood that suits pork products thanks to its mild flavor, giving a sweet flavor to ham.
+Maple smoking wood can be very good in poultry as it is in ham and still works well.
 It is mild and gives you a sweet flavor.
 Unlike applewood that can be sweeter, maple does not leave ham very sweet.

 Maple is just as sweet as apple.
 It is sweet and fruity, which makes ham taste delicious.
 The sweet flavor is not strong but just mild, which is good for ham.
 The sweet smoke it produces gives a dark appearance to the ham, which leaves it with a great smokey taste.
 If you are good enough, you can try mixing it with apple for a great taste.